ZhizhengFu/intranet-proxy-builder/README.md

 - where to run the script?

-a server which can both connect to the internet and the intranet.
+a server which can both connect to the internet and the intranet ---- often your laptop or a server in the intranet.

 - what you will download in the script?